jaihyunkee/ML_prac/README.md

 ### Lecture 5: Decision Tree and K-Nearest Neighbors (KNN)
 - **Folder**: `lec_5`
 - **Description**: Learn about the Decision Tree algorithm for classification and regression problems.
 This project also revisits the K-Nearest Neighbors (KNN) algorithm, reinforcing its concepts and applications.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute, please fork the repository and submit a pull request with your proposed changes.
-For more details, refer to the `CONTRIBUTING.md` file.